carlnewton/habitat/README.md

 ### Deploying the application

+1. Set the `repository` setting in `App/deploy.php` to your fork of Habitat
-1. Update the `host` entry in App/deploy.php accordingly
+2. Update the `host` entry in `App/deploy.php` accordingly
 3. Run `vendor/bin/dep deploy`
-2. Run `vendor/bin/dep database:migrate`
+4. Run `vendor/bin/dep database:migrate`

 ## Docker Hosting